The Clear Edge

 From the documentation, he built execution templates:

-Total time saved per client: 11.5 hours → 8.5 hours = 3 hours saved per campaign launch.
+Total time per client: 11.5 hours → 8.5 hours, giving him 3 hours saved on each campaign launch.

 Week 4: The Efficiency Gain